pranav-k-jha/image-sliders-react/README.md

-# Image Slider React Component
+# Image Slider React

-A straightforward and accessible image slider React component equipped with navigation controls and pagination dots.
+Created a responsive and accessible image slider with React, TypeScript, and lucide-react icons.

 ## Features